Transparent dark purple Travel Guide by Insurte logo

 Now, just because some of these countries received the fewest number of applications, it doesn't mean their Schengen visa application volumes are growing or declining.

 For example, Iceland has low volumes when compared to many Schengen countries, but it's seeing the most exponential growth in applications out of all 29 members.
+For context, Iceland received 90.2% more applications in 2025 than it did in 2024.

 Global rejection rates: A 10-year evolution